The Cobb- Hepburn House is coming down.

 I have been back several times.
 The temperature has never been above 20*F at 2pm in the sun.

-The crew are knowledgeable, experienced and interested.
+The crew is knowledgeable, experienced and interested.
 We share what we find and what we know, what we wonder about.
 We measure together.They need accurate dimensions to repair the frame for reconstruction.

 2 kinds of scribe marks and offset marks are clearly visible.
 The 'B' on the post and beam are one pair of many.